rish987/trackswitch-manuform/README.md

 [M2, M3 screws and washers](https://www.amazon.com/gp/product/B07F74JHBD/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) | $28.99 | Again, good to have a full set for other 3D printer projects.

-Total: $333.89
+Total: $352.37

 This is a bit of an overestimate, considering that a lot of the listings above come with more pieces/material than needed (and you may already have some of these things lying around).
-Personally, I like to have two keyboards (one for at home and another for on-the-go/redundancy in case one breaks), and if you want to build a second keyboard, the only items you will need to re-purchase are the keycaps, trackball, Arduino micro, Pro Micro (possibly), PMW3360, and silicone wrist wrests for an additonal $111.28.
-Two of these keyboards for less than $222.59 each sounds like a pretty good deal to me!
+Personally, I like to have two keyboards (one for at home and another for on-the-go/redundancy in case one breaks), and if you want to build a second keyboard, the items you will need to re-purchase are the keycaps, trackball, Arduino micro, Pro Micro (possibly), PMW3360, and silicone wrist wrests for an additonal $111.28.
+Two of these keyboards for less than $231.83 each sounds like a pretty good deal to me!

 ## Preliminary Measurements